mrquincle/mrquincle.github.io/source/_posts/2015-03-03-sampling-of-dirichlet-process.markdown

 categories: [bayesian, inference, sampling, Dirichlet process]
 ---

 Thousands of articles describe the use of the Dirichlet Process, but very few describe how to sample from it.
-Most often one is referred to [Markov chain sampling methods for Dirichlet process mixture models (pdf)][1] by Neal, which is a nice piece of work, but quite a dense introduction.
+Most often one is referred to [Markov chain sampling methods for Dirichlet process mixture models (pdf)][1] by [Radford Neal](http://www.cs.toronto.edu/~radford/) (at University of Toronto), which is a nice piece of work, but still a bit dense as an introduction.
+I contacted him by email about certain things that were difficult to understand at first and he was kind enough to respond, thanks a lot!
+Definitely also check out [his blog](https://radfordneal.wordpress.com/) in which he regularly showcases his fast version of R.

 Let us introduce the Dirichlet Process with two lines: